NobleMathews/SolNote/README.md

 ## Accomplishments that we're proud of
 - Got familiar with the Solana Blockchain and applied it to make a project in a short time
-- Create something from nothing.
+- Created something from nothing.
 We both started from scratch, but ended up making it!
 - Challenged our brain to find innovative solutions to solve the challenges
 - Enjoyed creative and collaborative week learning a lot of new things together
 - Overall, it was a fantastic experience!